-For example, if you want to be a competitive gymnast, you have to practice and train all the time, but you also need to live close to a gymnasium and have a support system of parents and coaches who are willing and available to help you.
+For example, if you want to be a competitive gymnast, you have to practice and train all the time.
+But you also need to live close to a gymnasium.
+And you should have a support system of parents and coaches who are willing and available to help you.
 We may not have control over the latter aspect, but we can fulfill our part by seizing every opportunity and being prepared.

 I would recommend this book to anyone looking for motivation to work hard at the thing they love to do, or to anyone interested in finding out more about the history of some of the great creators of our time.
 The stories of the Beatles and Bill Gates, fascinating tales of successful hockey players, and the flawed hierarchy and cockpit culture of Korean Air pilots make this a great read.